Zondax/cosmos-cips/cips/cip-offchain_message_signature.md

 The first message added to the `offchain` package is `MsgSignArbitraryData`.

 `MsgSignArbitraryData` enables developers to sign arbitrary bytes that are valid only in an off-chain context.
-Here, `AppDomain` represents the application requesting off-chain message signing, while `Signer` is the account address of the  signer. `Data` consists of arbitrary bytes that can represent various forms of data, including text, files, or objects.
+Here, `AppDomain` represents the application requesting off-chain message signing, while `signerAddress` is the account address of the  signer. `Data` consists of arbitrary bytes that can represent various forms of data, including text, files, or objects.
 The decision on how to deserialize, serialize, and interpret `Data` is left to the application developers, depending on their specific use case.